Marriage: that I call the will of two to create the one who is more than those who created it.

 Finding Balance

 So many people understand that it is important to find balance in your life, but many people misunderstand how it works.
 Some people seem to think it means doing a little of everything each day.
-Others think it means dedicating equal amounts of time to each area of your life, such as work, play, family, spirituality, friends, hobbies, etc. These people are wrong.
+Others think it means dedicating equal amounts of time to each area of your life, such as work, play, family, spirituality, friends, hobbies, etc.

 Have you ever tried to balance a broom on one finger?
 If not, give it a try.
 You will find that it takes movement of your finger, hand, arm, and sometimes your whole body from side to side to keep it balanced.
 Sometimes it is fine adjustments.
 Sometimes when it starts to lean too far one way you must really swing wide to keep it from falling over.
 This is how balance in life looks.
 It is not a scale where you just make each side the same weight.
 It is not about making all of our piles look the same.
 It is about adjustment and adaptation.